OsvaldN/Sepsis_ML/Osvald/README.md

 ## Details

-See the PhysioNet/CinC 2019 webpage for more details, including instructions for the other files in this repository.
+See the PhysioNet/CinC 2019 webpage for more details, including instructions for the other default files in this repository.